dsoyuyuce18/HTML-CSS/README.md

 # HTML-CSS

-As I started learning HTML and CSS , I tried to implement my knowladge with a template website.
+As I started learning HTML and CSS , I tried to implement my knowledge with a template website.